Soliloquy-Den/the-soliloquy-den/farewell-to-the-age-of-wonder.md

 <p>We might think of this experience, in cognitive terms, as occupying the space between surprise and curiosity, between knowing and not knowing.</p>

-<p>The brain, always eager to predict and categorize, meets something it cannot yet explain.
-Neuroscientists refer to this mismatch as a "prediction error", a gentle one that doesn't alarm the mind but invites it.</p>
+<p>The brain, constantly forming expectations about the world, sometimes encounters something that does not quite fit them, producing what neuroscientists call a “prediction error”.

-<p>Wonder lingers in that interval where understanding has not fully arrived and imagination still has room to wander.</p>
+Such mismatches can provoke curiosity and the search for information, but perhaps wonder belongs to something less easily resolved: the interval in which explanation has not yet caught up with perception and imagination still has room to wander. </p>

-<p>During this state, perception outpaces explanation.
-The mind delays closure and lets meaning form slowly, and once understanding settles, the circuit closes and wonder fades.</p>

-<p>But in that brief interval, before certainty takes hold, we occupy a liminal space where uncertainty becomes luminous rather than threatening.</p>
+<p>Wonder does not require us to resist understanding, but to delay its closure.
+Meaning is allowed to form slowly, while uncertainty remains luminous rather than threatening; once the unfamiliar has been absorbed into what we already know, some of that wonder may inevitably fade.</p>

 <p>Socrates understood this long before neuroscience gave it a vocabulary.
 His claim to “know that he knew nothing” was not modesty but method, a discipline of staying within that fertile gap between ignorance and understanding.</p>